Case study: £83,000 compensation for gallbladder surgery claim

-Keyhole surgery to remove your gallbladder – known as laparoscopic cholecystectomy – is one of the UK’s most commonly performed operations.
+Keyhole surgery to remove your gallbladder, known as laparoscopic cholecystectomy, is one of the UK’s most commonly performed operations.
+Many people who undergo this surgery do so because of complications caused by gallstones.

-But despite it being a routine procedure which is usually carried out and completed without complications, our medical negligence solicitors regularly deal with medical malpractice claims for gallbladder surgery.
+But despite it being a routine procedure which is usually carried out and completed without complications, our medical negligence solicitors regularly deal with medical malpractice claims for gallbladder surgery and gallstone treatment.

 Keyhole surgery is less invasive than open surgery which means patients recover more quickly and spend less time in hospital.
 But whilst it’s now the norm for surgeons to remove the gallbladder using keyhole surgery, serious mistakes do happen and these could lead to a claim for surgical negligence.